 - Do you have the vehicle’s title?
 Is your name on it?
 If not, who holds the title and why?

-Take the Same Steps with Every Used Car
+Use the Same Steps With Every Used Car

 A deal that’s too good to be true, a selling location notable for its anonymity, missing paperwork, a non-existent title, a seller’s refusal to allow their car to be inspected by a qualified mechanic – the list goes on.
 If your car-shopping alarm bells aren’t ringing right now, please go back and start re-reading this advice from the beginning!

 Even if a seller comes recommended by family or friends, you need to make an informed purchase, accounting for every piece of information and all the necessary paperwork.
 After all, buying a vehicle is a significant expense.
 You’re entitled to ask questions and get answers that don’t come with endless caveats or convoluted explanations.

 If you have questions about this story, please contact us at Editors@carfax.com